Executive MBA Program

 EMBA 802.
 Financial Management Bootcamp

 Introduces students to the accounting concepts required for financial management, spreadsheet skills, interpretation of financial statements, forecasting, basic discounting, risk and return.
 These basic skills are required for the more rigorous and extensive financial topics covered in EMBA 903.
 Students learn how to understand and analyze a firm’s financials with a view to better financial management using traditional analysis of balance sheets and income statements.
 Cash flow and working capital will also be analyzed.
-Discounted cash flow techniques will be introduced to learn about the firm’s investment decision.
+Discounted cash flow techniques will be introduced to learn about the firm’s investment decisions.
 Also introduces the basic concepts needed to understand how investors and market participants interact with the firm.
 (1 unit)

 EMBA 803.
 Managerial Economics Bootcamp